rust-lang/book/src/ch03-06-comments.md

 ## Comments

-All programmers strive to make their code easy to understand, but sometimes some extra explanation is warranted.
-In these cases, we leave notes in our source code that the compiler will ignore.
+All programmers strive to make their code easy to understand, but sometimes extra explanation is warranted.
+In these cases, we leave notes in our source code that the compiler will ignore but people reading the source code may find useful.
 These notes are called *comments*.

 Here’s a simple comment: